mgb45/mgb45.github.io/pages/lab.md

 Our lab is currently supported by

-* ARC Linkage Project ($1.2 M) Intelligent Robotics for Pharmaceutical Formulation Development
+* ARC Discovery Project ($640k) Skillphabets: Teaching robots new skills by reducing information asymmetry.
-* ARC Discover Project ($615k) Human models for accelerated robot learning and human-robot interaction.
+* ARC Discovery Project ($615k) Human models for accelerated robot learning and human-robot interaction.
+* ARC Linkage Project ($1.2 M) Intelligent Robotics for Pharmaceutical Formulation Development.

 Students are generally supported by central Australian government and university scholarships.
 We also also collaborate with industry partners like CSL-Behring, Proa and Omnia.